 The degree mark, expressed out of 110, is the result of the sum of two separate scores.
-The first is the average of the marks obtained in the individual assessment exams included in the Course Curriculum according to the formula: arithmetic mean x 110/30.
-Provision is made for honours by awarding an additional third of a point (30 with honours = 30.33).
+The first is the average of the marks obtained in the individual assessment exams included in the study plan using the formula: weighted mean x 110/30.
+Provision is made for honours in assessment exams by awarding an additional third of a point (30 with honours = 30.33).

 The second score is the mark obtained in the degree examination, which is the average of the marks awarded by the individual Committee members, on a scale of 0 to 8.
-It takes overall account of the quality of the dissertation, the candidate's own contribution to its preparation, based on what was stated by the Supervisor and Assistant Supervisor during the restricted session, and the quality of the discussion.
+It takes overall account of the quality of the dissertation, the candidate's own contribution to its preparation, based on what was stated by the Supervisor and Assistant Supervisor during the restricted session, and the scientific quality of the discussion.